I think you will agree that keeping costs down when developing online courses is a key to eLearning business stability and lasting ROI.

 The Teacher Toolkit is a wonderland of free resources for teachers and schools.
 Here you will find a bunch of resources to use in the classroom, including lesson plans, various assessment types, feedback examples and homework templates.
 If you are a teacher, you will be definitely spoilt for choice!

-ELearningArt is a leading provider of images and templates for the eLearning industry.
+ELearningArt is a leading provider of free eLearning images and website templates for the eLearning industry.
 The website is aimed at instructional designers and learning developers working on creating interactive and engaging eLearning content.
 In the eLearning art blog you will find not only over 40 000 eLearning assets but a bunch of interesting articles and interviews with top eLearning and edtech experts.

 The name of Connie Malamed is familiar to almost everyone in the eLearning field.
 Connie’s blog is a godsend for learning specialists and designers.
 Besides actionable strategies, expert interviews and practical pieces of advice on designing smarter learning experiences there are a lot of eLearning freebies and resources to bring your eLearning project to the next level.

 If you are looking for lots of Articulate freebies in one place then the E-Learning Heroes Community is what you need.
 Every day instructional designers from all over the world submit free resources to help each other build outstanding eLearning courses and get the most from Articulate software.
-Here you will find templates, characters, demos, quizzes, eLearning examples and assessments to create a seamless eLearning experience.
+Here you will find e-learning website templates, free eLearning characters, demos, quizzes, eLearning examples and assessments to create a seamless eLearning experience.
 You can contribute here as well.

 It is hard to come by a person who has never visited the eLearning industry website or has never heard of its owner – Christopher Pappas.
 The website contains articles on the eLearning topics of all sorts, including the collections of free eLearning resources for instructional designers and course creators.